 • 2023 – Professor Lyn Beazley AO, distinguished neuroscientist as well as a passionate ambassador for education and science.

-Generous Australians for 2023 – Professor Lyn Beazley AO
+Generous Australian for 2023 – Professor Lyn Beazley

 Professor Lyn Beazley AO